-A sudden explosion rocked the shack, wiping away the holographic mirage with a sharp flash of light and cloud of smoke.
+A sudden explosion rocked the shack, wiping away the holographic mirage in a sharp flash of light and cloud of smoke.
 Inari’s cry of panic was nothing compared to the deafening scream in his ear as the couch lurched and somersaulted across the room.
-Rotten beams and twisted sheets of metal rained from above amid a barrage of noise.
+Rotten beams and twisted sheets of metal rained from above amidst a barrage of noise.

 Something soft and heavy fell and pinned him to the floor.
 Terrified, Inari cowered beneath the thunder of bangs and groans as the cabin collapsed around him.
 A split second later he felt a sharp pain across the back of the head and his world went dark.

 Inari winced and opened his eyes.
 Everything was blurry and the midday sun above was hot and painfully bright.
 He was sitting upright against an uneven solid lump, his hands tied behind his back by cables that bit into his wrists.
 He decided it was the jagged masonry and twisted lengths of steel on which he perched that hurt more.
 Every joint in his body ached and every muscle felt like one huge blackened bruise.

 His vision slowly began to clear.
 Inari gingerly turned his gaze and became aware of a man in a hat standing by the roadside, watching him through mirrored shades.

 Inari scowled.
 Namtar had Hujing’s rifle in one hand and the dormant, dust-streaked Lamp in the other.
 Inari’s gaze fell to the portable plasma cannon lying in the gravel at the man’s feet.
 Namtar seemed mildly surprised to find Inari conscious amidst the rubble of his former hovel.